MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.HDInsight/New-AzureRmHDInsightSqoopJobDefinition.md

 ```

 ### -File
-Specifies the path to a file that contains the query to run.
+Specifies the path to a file that contains a query to run.
-The file must be available on the Storage account associated with the cluster.
-You can use this parameter instead of the *Query* parameter.
+You can use this parameter instead of the Query parameter.

 ```yaml
 Type: String